 \section{Discussion and Future Steps}

 \textbf{Conclusions.} We presented DiscreteRTC, which exploits the native inpainting capability of discrete diffusion for asynchronous real-time control, eliminating the need for inpainting-specific fine-tuning, heuristic guidance weights, and extra inference cost inherent to flow-matching-based RTC.
-Simulated and real-world experiments show that DiscreteRTC outperforms ContinuousRTC and other asynchronous baselines, and can be combined with methods such as VLASH for further gains.
+Simulated and real-world experiments show that DiscreteRTC outperforms ContinuousRTC and training-time baselines, and can be combined with methods such as VLASH for further gains.

-\textbf{Limitations.} We note several limitations of our current instantiation, each of which coincides with an active research direction whose progress will directly benefit DiscreteRTC.
-(1)~Our naive $k$-bin quantization ignores temporal structure and yields overly long token sequences, motivating compact, temporally aware tokenizers~\citep{pertsch2025fast, liu2026oat}.
+\textbf{Limitations.} We note several limitations of our current instantiation, each of which coincides with an active research direction that benefits DiscreteRTC.
+(1)~Our naive $k$-bin quantization yields overly long token sequences, motivating compact, temporally aware tokenizers~\citep{pertsch2025fast, liu2026oat}.
 (2)~Our modularized AR-VLM + discrete diffusion head prevents the backbone from participating in iterative unmasking, a gap that unified discrete-diffusion VLAs~\citep{wen2025llada, wen2025dvla, chen2025unified, ye2025dream} aim to close.
 (3)~Traditional max-confidence unmasking does not yet translate the natural schedule into consistent gains.

-\textbf{Future Steps.} These limitations point to three future research directions: 1) \emph{A time-causally ordered action tokenizer} that produces temporally ordered, compact token representations; 2) \emph{A unified discrete diffusion VLA} in which observation reasoning and action generation share the same backbone; and 3) \emph{An appropriate yet principled unmasking strategy} that fully unleash the potential of natural schedule.
+\textbf{Future Steps.} These limitations point to three concrete future research directions: 1) \emph{A time-causally ordered action tokenizer} that produces temporally ordered, compact token representations; 2) \emph{A unified discrete diffusion VLA} in which observation reasoning and action generation share the same backbone; and 3) \emph{An appropriate yet principled unmasking strategy} that fully unleashes the potential of the natural schedule.
 Emerging techniques such as AR-block decoding align better with the implicit autoregressive structure induced by RTC and integrate seamlessly.